logseq/graph-validator/README.md

 ## Development

 This github action use [nbb-logseq](https://github.com/logseq/nbb-logseq) and the [graph-parser library](https://github.com/logseq/logseq/tree/master/deps/graph-parser) to analyze a Logseq graph using its database and markdown AST data.
-This action is configured to run with yarn 3.X since the graph-parser library is depended on as a yarn workspace.

 ## Write your own Logseq action